GluuFederation/docs-ce-prod/3.1.1/source/index.md

 These docs are not perfect!
 Please help us make them so by submitting any improvements to our [Documentation Github](https://github.com/GluuFederation/docs-ce-prod).
 If you're a Github pro, submit a pull request.
-If not, just open an issue on any typos, bugs, or improvements you'd lie to see.
+If not, just open an issue on any typos, bugs, or improvements you'd like to see.
 We need your help... even if you're not a coder, you can contribute!

 ## License